 a.
-Minimum vehicle requirements are: Total vehicles required = 35 + 3 Golf Carts
+Minimum vehicle requirements are: Total vehicles required = 36 + 3 Golf Carts

-- 19 Sedans (compact/mid-size SUVs are acceptable options.
-If able, two of these 19 vehicles are requested to be compact/midsize SUVs) - 13 Mini-vans of Large SUVs (e.g. Nissan Armada/Chevy Suburban...compact/mid-size SUVs NOT substitutable)
+20 Sedans (compact/mid-size SUVs are acceptable options.
+If able, two of these 20 vehicles are requested to be compact/midsize SUVs)

-1\ Full-size (15 passenger) van WITH SEATING FOR 15 PASSENGERS.
+13 Mini-vans or Large SUVs (e.g. Nissan Armada/Chevy Suburban...compact/mid-size SUVs NOT substitutable) 1 Full-size (15 passenger) van WITH SEATING FOR 15 PASSENGERS.
 If this is difficult to attain, alternatives can be arranged.
 (If your show is a deployed show, please contact the Thunderbird Events Coordinator before reserving this vehicle as it may not be required)

-- 1 Standard size 4-passenger truck with hitch receiver capable of towing 4,500 lbs., trailer lights wiring with 4 doors and air conditioning (Please ensure the trailer lights wiring is in good working condition) - 1 12'-long (minimum) flat-bed (or stake-bed) truck (1 or 1/2 ton) (with smoke oil loaded) - 3 Golf carts for Public Affairs, Recruiter and Communication Personnel (request one 4-6 passenger golf cart if available)
+- 1 Standard size 4-passenger truck with hitch receiver capable of towing 5,000 lbs., trailer lights wiring with 4 doors and air conditioning (Please ensure the trailer lights wiring is in good working condition).
+Standard Tacoma's/F-150's are too low to the ground for our needs.
+A Dodge 2500, F-250, or equivalent is needed to tow our communications trailer (Judy). - 1 12'-long (minimum) flat-bed (or stake-bed) truck (1 or 11/2 ton) (with smoke oil still on pallets loaded) - 3 Golf carts for Public Affairs, Recruiter and Communication Personnel (request at least one 4-6 passenger golf cart if available)